This page provides the following information:

 The food dollar series measures annual expenditures by U.S. consumers on domestically produced food.
 This data series is composed of three primary series—the marketing bill series, the industry group series, and the primary factor series—that shed light on different aspects of the food supply chain.
 This new and expanded food dollar series provides an improved overview of the food system, with more accurate and informative estimates of the farm share and the distribution of food-dollar value-added shares over time.

-Marketing bill statistics for food commodities have been published annually since the 1940s by USDA's Economic Research Service (ERS).
-The Agricultural Marketing Act of 1946 mandated that USDA measure the costs of marketing U.S. agricultural commodities.
-Due to measurement problems, the discontinuation of several underlying data sources, and increased interest in evolving supply-chain relationships, ERS has replaced the marketing bill series with the new food dollar series.
-The food dollar series uses input-output analysis to calculate the food dollar and its components for the years 1993 to 2018.
+Marketing bill statistics for food commodities have been published annually, since the 1940s, by USDA's Economic Research Service (ERS).
+The Agricultural Marketing Act of 1946 mandated that USDA measure the cost of marketing U.S. agricultural commodities.
+ERS has replaced the marketing-bill series with the new food-dollar series.
+This is due to measurement problems, the discontinuation of several underlying data sources, and increased interest in evolving supply-chain relationships.
+The food dollar series uses input-output analysis to calculate the food dollar and its components for the years 1993 to 2019.
 The series is updated annually.

-For this scheduled revision, ERS implemented minor, but important, improvements in the estimation model used to develop all annual food dollar statistics.
-The improvements address some inconsistencies in the way that standard IO accounts represent the U.S. food system, such as how food-away-from-home expenditures at non-conventional eating places—for example, sports arenas and passenger-travel eating sites—are traced through the food supply chain.
-The update also reflects refinements in how wholesale and retail establishments in the food industry are distinguished from other trade establishments.
-The combined changes to the estimation model had little or no impact on some estimates, but in many cases, changes resulted in both upward and downward revisions in the historical data series.
+For this scheduled revision, ERS implemented minor, but important, improvements in the estimation model used to develop all annual food-dollar statistics.
+The improvements address some inconsistencies in the way that standard IO accounts represent the U.S. food system, such as how food-away-from-home expenditures at non-conventional eating places—for example, sports arenas and passenger travel—are traced through the food-supply chain and how wholesale and retail establishments in the food industry are distinguished from other trade establishments.
+The combined changes to the estimation model had little or no impact on some estimates.
+However, in many cases, changes resulted in both upward and downward revisions in the historical data series.
 Thus, revisions were applied back to the beginning year of the food dollar series—1993.

 Q: Why replace the marketing bill series?